Photo Source: Deepak Meena - Pixabay Creative Commons Used with permission

 |Affinity Bloc:||Southeast Asian Peoples|

 Theravada Buddhism was introduced in Thailand in 329 B.C.
-Almost all of the Thai are followers of Buddha ("the enlightened one") and seek to eliminate suffering and improve their future by gaining merit in pursuit of perfect peace, or nirvana.
-They commonly believe that to be Thai is to be a Buddhist; there is no other way for them.
-They blur the distinctions between various religious leaders.
-Today, Buddhism is the central and unifying force in Thai society and even maintains social control.
-Though Buddhism is a unifying cultural force for the Thai people in Spain, there are some Christians among this population.
+Almost all of the Thai are devout followers of Gautama Buddha and seek to eliminate suffering and improve their future by gaining merit in pursuit of perfect peace, or nirvana.
+Buddhism is a key part of their identity as a people.

 * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to raise up strong indigenous churches and a disciple making movement among the Thai people in Spain.
+* Ask the Lord to raise up strong local churches among the Central Thai people in Europe that will spread far and wide.